 To enter a step into the controller's memory, press the MODE button.
 This will put the controller into the PROGRAM mode.
 The display will begin blinking and show a step size.
-Clear the last program by pressing and holding the CLR key for three seconds.
-To enter a 45 degree (45°) step, press the following keys:
+Clear the last program by pressing and holding the CLR key for 3 seconds.
+The display will scan through 99 steps and finish with a G91 showing.
+To enter a tilt 45 degree (45°) step and a simultaneous rotary 90 degree (90°) step, press the right arrow and then the following keys:

-The display should now indicate:
+The top display should now indicate: